7 Recommendations for Remote Product Managers

 5 – Rapid Response

 Your remote team will need answers and information from their manager quickly.
-That is why remote product managers need to respond quickly to emails, calls, texts, and instant messages.
+That is why remote product managers must respond quickly to emails, calls, and instant messages.

 A virtual team’s progress will be at a standstill until they receive direction from the remote product manager.